Home to School Transport Policy 2021-2022

 Under the Education Act 1996 and the Education and Inspections Act 2006, local authorities have a duty to provide free assistance with travel to and from qualifying schools and colleges for eligible children and young people aged 5-16 in certain circumstances.

 There is no mandatory entitlement to travel assistance for children under 5 years.
-For young people over the age of 18, please see the council’s separate policy on post 16 transport.
+For young people over the age of 18, please check the council’s separate policy on post 16 transport.

 Under S508B of the Education Act 1996, local authorities must provide such travel arrangements as they consider necessary to get an eligible child to their ‘relevant educational establishment’ (qualifying school).
 Travel arrangements for an eligible child must be free of charge and not require service users to incur extra costs.